-(Greens & foam allowed) All plant/flower material must be fresh cut and grown by the exhibitor unless listed.
+(Greens & foam allowed)

+All plant/flower material must be fresh cut and grown by the exhibitor unless listed.
 No artificial or florist material.
 Use greens, foam, marbles, or similar material to hold plants or flowers.

 - 1. "Center of Attention" Centerpiece arrangement for a dining table - 2.
 "All in One" One color arrangement-flowers and container same color - 3.
-"Short and Sweet" Miniature floral arrangement-not to exceed 3 1/2" - 4.
+"Short and Sweet" Miniature floral arrangementnot to exceed 3 1⁄2" - 4.
 "Wild Thing" Arrangement of wildflowers - 5.
 "A Tisket, A Tasket" Arrangement of fresh flowers in a basket-not to exceed 12" - 6.
 "Mug Fest" Arrangement of flowers in a mug - 7.
 Arrangement of dried materials (leaves, flowers, pods, etc.) - 8.
 Arrangement using driftwood incorporating dried or fresh plant material - 9.
 "Breakfast at Tiffany's" Arrangement suitable for a breakfast tray - 10.
 "Candlelight" Arrangement of flowers with candles - 11.
 "Santa's Helper" Christmas table or wall arrangement - 12.
 Arrangement using vegetables and/or fruits - 13.
 Look Ma, No Flowers" Arrangement of fresh materials-no flowers - 14.
 Herb display name varieties - 15.
-Arrangement of lowers using an old kitchen utensil as a container

-- 16. "Autumn Sunset" Arrangement using fresh or dried flowers, grains, pods, etc. - 17.
-"Surprise" Special occasion arrangementidentified - 18.
+Arrangement of flowers using an old kitchen utensil as a container - 16.
+"Autumn Sunset" Arrangement using fresh or dried flowers, grains, pods, etc. - 17.
+"Surprise" Special occasion arrangement-identified - 18.
 "Pin Me" Corsage Fresh, dried or silk - 19.
-"Rhythm of the Pines" Arrangement of evergreens - 20.
+Boutonniere- fresh, dried, or silk - 20.
+"Rhythm of the Pines" Arrangement of evergreens - 21.
 Any other arrangement

-DIVISION 314 - House Plants
+DIVISION 323 - House Plants